feedXia/makers-bootcamp/week-5/capybara/README.md

 [Exercise Link](https://capybara-workout.herokuapp.com)

-A step-by-step guide for all of the many many _many_ errors I encountered when I worked through this exercise.
+A step-by-step guide for all of the many many _many_ errors we encountered when we worked through this exercise.

 _Disclaimer: This took MUCH longer than the advertised 12 mins!_